 Educational Maintenance Allowance provides financial support for 16 to 19 year olds from low income families, who undertake full-time courses or attend a programme of learning in a Community Learning and Development (CL&D) learning hub.
 Students who qualify receive £30 per week providing they are adhering to the terms and conditions of their learning agreement.

-In session 2019/2020, students who are 16 before 30th of September 2019 and qualify, will be eligible for EMA payments from 17th of August 2019, and students who are 16 between 1st of October 2019 and 29th of February 2020 will be eligible from 9th of January 2019
+In session 2021/2022, students who are 16 before 30th of September 2021 and qualify, will be eligible for EMA payments from the start of the August 2021 session, and students who are 16 between 1st of October 2021 and 28th of February 2022 will be eligible from January 2022.

 All applications are individually assessed.
 Students must attend a school managed by North Lanarkshire Council, regardless of where he/she is resident.
 Household income for the preceding financial year is usually used as the basis of the assessment.
-For session 2019-20, the financial year which will be taken into account is 6 April 2018 to 5 April 2019.
+The issue of the award is decided by North Lanarkshire Council.